 In 2017, we recognized an earn-out liability upon the acquisition of HIS from Pfizer.
 Pfizer was entitled up to \$225 million in cash if certain performance targets for the combined company for the three years ending December 31, 2019 were achieved.
 The initial fair value of the earn-out was determined by employing a Monte Carlo simulation in a risk neutral framework.
 The underlying simulated variable was adjusted EBITDA.
 The adjusted EBITDA volatility estimate was based on a study of historical asset volatility for a set of comparable public companies.
 The model included other assumptions including the market price of risk, which was calculated as the weighted average cost of capital ("WACC") less the long term risk free rate.
 The initial value assigned to the contingent consideration was a result of forecasted product demand of our HIS business.
 At each reporting date subsequent to the acquisition we remeasured the earn-out using the same methodology above and recognized any changes in value.
-As of December 31, 2019, it was determined that we did not meet the necessary performance targets that would require payout of any of the HIS earn-out liability.
+As of December 31, 2019, we determined that we did not meet the necessary performance targets that would require payout of any of the HIS earn-out liability.
+As of the date of this filing, Pfizer has disputed our determination that the performance targets requiring payout of the HIS earn-out liability were not met.
+If we do not reach agreement on this issue with Pfizer, the dispute will be resolved by binding arbitration, that will likely be concluded in the second half of this calendar year.